fourseaforfriend/DenseFlow/README.md

 Just feel free to let me know if any bugs exist.

-This code can process dataset like UCF-101，HMDB-51,etc.
+This code can process dataset like UCF-101，HMDB-51 and etc.

 This code refrence to this link:https://github.com/qijiezhao/py-denseflow.git, and make some change.